hunterdurbin/MileStone4/README.md

 Run the quickInstallDatabase.py for quick install.<br/>

-    Note: You will need to download the 'AISTestData_dump.mysql' file<br/>
-    and place it in the 'data/sql' directory.
+    You will need to download the 'AISTestData_dump.mysql' file and place it in the 'data/sql' directory.

 OR, install the database manually: